hacs/documentation/documentation/basic/events.md

 title: Events
 ---

-When HACS operate it will fire some events that the frontend listens to.
+When HACS operates it fires events for the frontend to listen to.

 These events can also be used in automations.